Scorpius X-1

-Scorpius X-1 is an X-ray source located roughly 9000 light years away in the constellation Scorpius.
-Scorpius X-1 was the first extrasolar X-ray source discovered, and, aside from the Sun, it is the strongest apparent source of X-rays in the sky.
-The X-ray flux varies day-to-day, and is associated with an optically visible star, V818 Scorpii, that has an apparent magnitude which fluctuates between 12-13.
+Scorpius X-1 is a low-mass X-ray binary located roughly 9,000 light years away in the constellation Scorpius.
+Scorpius X-1 was the first extrasolar X-ray source discovered, and, aside from the Sun, it is the strongest apparent non-transient source of X-rays in the sky.

 Discovery and early study

-The possible existence of cosmic soft X-rays was first proposed by Bruno Rossi, MIT Professor and Board Chairman of American Science and Engineering in Cambridge, Massachusetts to Martin Annis, President of AS&E. Following his urging, the company obtained a contract from the United States Air Force to explore the lunar surface prior to the launch of astronauts to the Moon, and incidentally to perhaps see galactic sources of X-rays.
+The possible existence of cosmic soft X-rays was first proposed by Bruno Rossi, MIT professor and board chairman of American Science and Engineering in Cambridge, Massachusetts to Martin Annis, president of AS&E. Following his urging, the company obtained a contract from the United States Air Force to explore the lunar surface prior to the launch of astronauts to the Moon, and incidentally to perhaps see galactic sources of X-rays.

 Subsequently, Scorpius X-1 was discovered in 1962 by a team, under Riccardo Giacconi, who launched an Aerobee 150 sounding rocket carrying a highly sensitive soft X-ray detector designed by Frank Paolini.
-The rocket trajectory was slightly off course but still detected a significant emission of soft X-rays that were not coming from the moon.
+The rocket trajectory was slightly off course but still detected a significant emission of soft X-rays that were not coming from the Moon.
 Thus fortuitously, and as first pointed out by Frank Paolini, Scorpius X-1 became the first X-ray source discovered outside the Solar System.
 The angular resolution of the detector did not initially allow the position of Scorpius X-1 to be accurately determined.
 This led to suggestions that the source might be located near the Galactic Center, but it was eventually realized that it lies in the constellation Scorpius.
 As the first discovered X-ray source in Scorpius, it received the designation Scorpius X-1.